Let the Light Shine In

 Rose thought for a moment.
 "Kind of like when Uncle Harry had faith you'd be a Seeker and would win your very first Quidditch game like him?"

-His jaw twitched at the bad memory, but Rosie was right.
+His jaw twitched at the bad memory, but Rose was right.
 It was probably why James took more after his uncles Ron and George than he would his father.
 Harry was too uptight for his own good; the worst thing to happen to him was to get a child who was as reckless as he'd once been.
-The comparison unsettled James and saddened him.
+The comparison unsettled James and saddened him all at once.

-These feelings were starting to rear their ugly heads all because of these little study sessions.
-Maybe he needed to stop.
+And these feelings?
+They were starting to rear their ugly heads all because of these little study sessions.
+So maybe he needed to stop.

-"No, you're not thinking with a clear mind," Finch-Fletchely told him as they walked down to his office on a chilly autumn night.
+"No, you're not thinking with a clear mind," Finch–Fletchley told him as they walked down to his office on a chilly autumn night.

 The eldest Potter had to bite his tongue from remarking that he wasn't thinking straight because of these sessions.
 However, he obediently followed his teacher into the now very familiar office.
 He picked a mini pumpkin tart from Finch–Fletchley's secret stash of goodies and ate it in one bite.